PrasathK83/Weather-UI-wearOS/README.md

 A lightweight Wear OS application that shows real-time weather information using the OpenWeather API.
 The project includes both a standalone Wear OS app screen and a dynamic Weather Tile.

-## It works only the watchs uses wear os not for the RTOS based watches (boat,firebolt,etc...)
+## It works only the watchs uses wear os not for the RTOS based watches like (boat,firebolt,etc...)

 ## Features